Nbisiing Indigenous

 - Length: 4-hours

-- Maximum: 50 learners
+- Maximum: up to 50 learners

 - Learning about Indigenous traditional ceremonies